 2.3.
 Unless otherwise agreed in writing by the Employment Business, these Terms prevail over any terms of business or purchase conditions offered by the Client.

 3.1.
 The Client agrees to pay the hourly charges of the Employment Business as notified at the commencement of the Assignment and as may be varied from time to time during the Assignment.
-The charges are calculated according to the number of hours worked by the Temporary Worker (to the nearest quarter hour).
+The charges are calculated according to the number of hours worked by the Temporary Worker.
 The charges are comprised mainly of the Temporary Worker’s remuneration but also include the Employment Business’ commission, employer’s national insurance contributions and any travel, hotel or other expenses as may have been agreed with the Client or, if there is no such agreement, such expenses as are reasonable.
+In addition, the client is also responsible should the candidate be required to attend any antenatal or related appointments during working hours.
+Any such hours will be indicated on the timesheet submitted by the candidate and this will in turn be paid accordingly by the end user [client the candidate is assigned to].
 VAT is payable on the entirety of these charges.

 3.2.
 The charges are invoiced to the Client on a weekly basis and are payable within seven days .
 The Company reserves the right to charge interest on any overdue amounts at the rate of 5% per annum above the base rate from time to time of HSBC Bank from the due date until the date of payment.